resilmesh2/ISIM/isim_graphql/README.md

 # GraphQL API for Neo4j

-GraphQL API endpoint based on [GRANDstack Starter](https://grandstack.io/)
+GraphQL API endpoint for selected vertices and relationships from Neo4j DB.

 ## Configure